I would like to share some of these experiences with you through my Art below.

 Read some more by following link below

-I was invited to attend the annual Leamington and Warwick Model Railway Exhibition and my artwork, including Railways will be on show and for sale.
+I was invited to attend the annual Leamington and Warwick Model Railway Exhibition and my artwork, including Railways was on show and for sale from 2009 to 2014.

 To be held at a new venue, namely the Royal Leamington Spa College in Leamington Spa on the 5th and 6th March 2016